tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_overviews_and_getting_started.md

 >
 > All in all, I think the Getting Started is one of the most fundamental part of the doc, it is hard work (heavy on the maintenance side too) but so much fun to create.
 As a Tech Writer, it also connects you to the meaning of your work.

 In other words, the getting started tutorial needs to connect to a larger story that addresses a situational pain point for the user.
-Without this connection to the story to fill in the why and provide more context, the getting-started tutorial will lack significance.
+Without this connection to the story to fill in the why and provide more context, the getting-started tutorial lacks significance.

 {% comment %}{% include random_ad3.html %}{% endcomment %}